Hong Kong protests threaten billionaires' ties with Beijing

 These days, as Hong Kong reels from months of violent demonstrations, China's government is weaving a much harsher narrative around the billionaires who dominate the business and politics of the city.
 In recent weeks, it's linked them to the rising inequality it blames for the social unrest, a new stance that threatens the close ties Hong Kong dynasties have forged with Beijing.

 While most of Hong Kong's wealthiest families have sprawling property holdings, they also dominate industries from telecommunications to retail, giving them outsize influence.
-The 20 Hong Kong tycoons tracked by the Bloomberg Billionaires Index -- including moguls like Li and property magnate Lee Shau Kee -- have a combined net worth of more than $200 billion.
-So any shift in China's posture toward those wealthy families has the potential in coming years to ripple through the city's $360 billion economy.
+The 20 Hong Kong tycoons tracked by the Bloomberg Billionaires Index - including moguls like Mr Li and property magnate Lee Shau Kee - have a combined net worth of more than US$200 billion.
+So any shift in China's posture toward those wealthy families has the potential in coming years to ripple through the city's US$360 billion economy.

 In a scathing article posted on social media earlier this month, China's Central Political and Legal Affairs Commission, the nation's most powerful law-enforcement body, lashed out at Hong Kong's property tycoons for "hoarding land and grabbing money."
 Next, the Communist Party's mouthpiece, the People's Daily, said the government should take away land from Hong Kong developers through compulsory acquisition.